AviatrixSystems/Docs/HowTos/tgw_plan.rst

 ..
 Note::

  For Aviatrix Transit GW to support Hybrid connection, the transit VPC needs to have a spare /26 CIDR space, i.e., not assigned to any subnets.
 Aviatrix Transit GW uses the spare space to create 4 subnets in the next step.
+To add additional IPv4 CIDR blocks to your VPC, please follow `these rules <https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize>`_.
+For configuration, please refer to `these instructions <https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#add-ipv4-cidr>`_.

 5. (Optional) Enable Aviatrix Transit GW for Hybrid Connection